-In this paper, we conducted a systematic analysis of documented incidents of AI privacy risks to answer the question: How do modern advances in AI and ML change the privacy risks of a product or service?
+In this paper, we conducted a systematic analysis of documented incidents of AI privacy risks to answer the question: How do modern advances in AI and ML change privacy risks?
 Our taxonomy, constructed from a corpus of 321 documented AI privacy incidents, reveals that while the incorporation of AI technologies into products does not necessarily change the privacy risks those products might entail, it often does.
-Our taxonomy reveals that AI can create new types of privacy risks when processing and disseminating end-user data.
-We showed, for example, that the unique capabilities of AI technologies (e.g., the ability to generate realistic but fake images) also create new types of privacy risks (e.g., exposure risks from deepfake pornography [13]).
+Our taxonomy reveals that AI can create new types of privacy risks when processing and disseminating enduser data.
+We showed, for example, that the unique capabilities of AI technologies (e.g., the ability to generate realistic but fake images) also create new types of privacy risks (e.g., exposure risks from deepfake pornography [16]).
 The taxonomy also reveals that the data requirements of AI technologies can exacerbate known privacy risks.
-For example, owing to the unique ability of AI to automatically identify individuals from low-fidelity images, governments are more motivated to capture facial images of all passengers that pass through major transportation hubs (e.g., [36]).
-Our work suggests that AI-specific design guidance is needed for practitioners to negotiate the utility-intrusiveness trade-offs of AI-powered user experiences, and that many existing approaches to privacy-preserving machine learning (e.g., federated learning [72]) address only a small subset of the unique privacy risks entailed by AI technologies.
+For example, owing to the unique ability of AI to automatically identify individuals from low-fidelity images, governments are more motivated to capture facial images of all passengers that pass through major transportation hubs (e.g., [42]).
+Our work suggests that AI-specific design guidance is needed for practitioners to negotiate the utility-intrusiveness trade-offs of AI-powered user experiences, and that many existing approaches to privacy-preserving machine learning (e.g., federated learning [80]) address only a small subset of the unique privacy risks entailed by AI technologies.